ewjay/fapiwiki/FAPI_Meeting_Notes_2021-06-30_Atlantic.rst

 ----------------------------------------------------------------------------------
 * https://bitbucket.org/openid/fapi/pull-requests/276
 * Filip pointed out the issuer URL should be substituted with the issuer identifier.
+* Multiple values to be addressed in issue #426 slated for ID2

 PR 280: Add initial acknowledgements
 -------------------------------------------